jzacsh/vcsq/README.md

 Ultimately this is just like a shell script: it's relying on the CLI of the VCS actually being in your `$PATH`, and interacting with it as such.
-I think it'd be fun to explore calling the VCS's own libraries at some point, and I tried to write the library with that in mind from the start. _But_ that's a whole nother ball of wax and very unlikely to happen before major TODOs are completed (feature completeness, and repo-setup TODOs below, like local/remote ci/cd steps).
+I think it'd be _fun_ to explore calling the VCS's own libraries at some point, and I tried to write the library with that in mind from the start. _But_ that's probably as or less important than tying up some loose ends I stlil have (TODOs below like a few more features I wnat, some rust/cargo questions I'm unclear on, and a few techdebt TODOs).

 ## Development